eliseaston/CV/README.md

 #### Account management

 At CARE International I was responsible for providing excellent client-facing service.
-This involved managing corporate Lendwithcare accounts, including adding and distributing funds on corporate partners' behalf, and providing them with reports on their support, and answering any public enquiries.
-As part of the small team working on the innovative Lendwithcare.org platform, I worked closely with the developers and so well understand the perspective of explaining the needs of a client!
-I am excited about seeing this working relationship from the other side, and translating a client's needs into deliverable programs.
+This involved managing corporate Lendwithcare accounts, including adding and distributing funds on corporate partners' behalf, providing them with reports on their support, and answering any public enquiries.
+As part of the small team working on the innovative Lendwithcare.org platform, I worked closely with the developers, so I well understand the perspective of explaining the needs of a client!

 #### Project management